 Batterer Intervention Services

 In 2001, the Vermont Coalition of Batterer Intervention Services initiated a process of updating the 1996 Standards.
-The process was a collaboration involving staff of the Department of Corrections, the Vermont Network Against Domestic and Sexual Violence, the Department of Children and Families, batterer intervention providers and members of the Vermont Council on Domestic Violence.
+The process was a collaboration involving staff of the Department of Corrections, the Vermont Network Against Domestic Violence and Sexual Assault, the Department of Children and Families, batterer intervention providers and members of the Vermont Council on Domestic Violence.
 This effort resulted in revised Standards adopted in 2005.
-These revised Standards included, for the first time, a requirement for programs to be certified for their compliance.
-In 2010, the Standards were updated again.
+These revised Standards included for the first time a requirement for programs to be certified for their compliance.
+In 2010 and 2015 the Standards were updated again.

 In 2008, the Vermont Council on Domestic Violence was established in statute.
-Amongst other duties, the Council was tasked with developing and maintaining Standards for programs that work with domestic violence offenders.
-Currently, the Batterer Accountability Coordinator, a contracted position reporting to the Council, facilitates the certification process and provides training and technical assistance to batterer programs.
+Among other duties, the Council was tasked with developing and maintaining Standards for programs that work with domestic violence offenders.
+Currently, the Domestic Violence Accountability Coordinator, a contracted position reporting to the Council, facilitates the certification process and provides training and technical assistance to domestic violence accountability programs.

-To contact the Batterer Accountability Coordinator, click here.
+To contact the Network about Domestic Violence Accountability, click here.

 For more information regarding the Standards, click here.

 For a list of Certified Batterer Intervention Service Providers, click here.